agravier/agravier.github.io/etc/notes/ci1-coursera/notes01.md

 [(watch section)](https://class.coursera.org/compinvesting1-003/lecture/view?lecture_id=135)

-A **dark pool** (alternative liquidity pool) allows the market maker to interact with an entire order.
+A **dark pool** (alternative liquidity pool) allows the market maker to interact with orders.
 The MM operates the dark pool, does the orders matching internally, offers better prices than the market, and does some profit on the internal spread.
 The MM often generates its own orders to match the ones from brokers that do not have a pendant.
 They take a (very very calculated) risk in doing so.
-The cask majority of orders are filled within dark pools.
+The vast majority of orders are filled within dark pools.

 If the MM decides that it doesn't want to fulfil an order internally, it sends it to an exchange.
 There, a **matching engine** does the matching between the order and the **top of the book**.

 An order is tagged with a unique ID by the broker right when it's made.
 The unique ID is transmitted along with the order all the way to the exchange, and when the trade is executed, the ID returns to the initial broker via two paths (redundancy for better safety).

-In an exchange, the MM has to have a **resting bit**.
+In an exchange, the MM has to have a **resting bit** (bit? beat?).
 Not too much info about that.
+It's something unpleasant, apparently.

-## Something goes wrong
+### Something goes wrong
 [(watch section)](https://class.coursera.org/compinvesting1-003/lecture/view?lecture_id=137)

 In the morning, when a market opens, there is an **opening cross**: the initial price of stocks is sent to all participants.
 Before opening, there are standing limit and market orders.
 The matching engine does its job, and when it stops matching, the starting price has been determined.
 All executable orders are executed at that initial price.